swiyu-admin-ch/didtoolbox-java/README.md

 - **Sufficient Disk Space:** Allocate enough disk space for the tool and the generated key materials.
 100 MB should suffice, depending on the number of DIDs you intend to generate.
 - **Third-party JCE provider library (OPTIONAL, only in case of Securosys Primus HSM as the source of signing/verifying key pair):**
 In this case, the required JCE provider (JAR) library is available for download [here](https://nexus.bit.admin.ch/#browse/browse:bit-pki-raw-hosted:securosys%2Fjce) or (alternatively) [here](https://docs.securosys.com/jce/Downloads/).
-Once downloaded, the relevant JAR file (`primusX-java8.jar` or `primusX-java11.jar`) is then expected to be stored on the system alongside the DID-Toolbox, more specifically in the `lib` subdirectory. e.g. as `lib/primusX-java11.jar`.
+Once downloaded, the relevant JAR file (`primusX-java8.jar` or `primusX-java11.jar`) is then expected to be stored on the system alongside the DID-Toolbox in the `lib` subdirectory (e.g. as `lib/primusX-java11.jar`).
 Beware that running the DID-Toolbox with `--primus-*` CLI parameters supplied will inevitably/unconditionally fail if none of these libraries is available on the system.

 ## CLI Overview